freedomofpress/dangerzone/INSTALL.md

 Is this ok [y/N]:
 ```

 > **Note**: If it does not show this fingerprint confirmation or the fingerprint does not match, it is possible that our servers were compromized.
-Be distrustful and reach our to us.
+Be distrustful and reach out to us.

 The `Fingerprint` should be `DE28 AB24 1FA4 8260 FAC9 B8BA A7C9 B385 2260 4281`.
 For extra security, you should confirm matches the one at the bottom of our website ([dangerzone.rocks](https://dangerzone.rocks)) and our [mastodon account](https://fosstodon.org/@dangerzone) bio.